luluzhou1/alinush.github.io/_posts/2024-11-07-BBS-signatures.md

 ## The BBS+ signature scheme

 {: .info}
-BBS+ is slightly less efficient than [standalone BBS](#the-standalone-bbs-signature-scheme), so it should probably be dropped in favor of the latter.
+_Note:_ BBS+ is slightly less efficient than [standalone BBS](#the-standalone-bbs-signature-scheme), so it should probably be dropped in favor of the latter.

 $\mathsf{BBS+}$.$\mathsf{KeyGen}(1^\lambda, \ell) \rightarrow (\sk, \pk)$:
  - $\mathbf{h} \stackrel{\mathsf{def}}{=} (h_0, h_1 \ldots, h_{\ell}) \gets \Gr_1^{\ell+1}$